apiato/documentation/docs/components/main-components/requests.md

 ### **mapInput** {#mapinput}

 Sometimes you might want to map input from the request to other fields in order to automatically pass it to a `Action` or `Task`.
-Of course, you can manually map those fields, but you can also rely on the `mapInput(array $fields)` helper function.
+Of course, you can manually map those fields, but you can also rely on the `mapInput` method.

 This helper, in turn, allows to "redefine" keys in the request for subsequent processing.
 Consider the following example request: